Open Accessibility Menu

 • Medical Nutrition Therapy: This type of therapy involves working with a registered dietitian.
 The purpose of medical nutrition therapy is to help people improve diabetes control with self-management skills in nutrition, physical activity, and glucose monitoring.
 It also may prevent or slow the development of diabetes complications.
 Educational needs are determined by clients and their physicians.
 Insurance coverage varies.

-• Diabetes Self-Management Classes: Our classes that help people minimize the impact their disease has on their life.
-Our specially trained nurses and dietitians who educators will give you specific information, teach self-care skills, and provide ongoing help.
+• Diabetes Self-Management Classes: Our classes help people minimize the impact their disease has on their lives.
+Our specially trained nurses and dietitian educators will give you specific information, teach self-care skills, and provide ongoing help.

 Should I Take Diabetes Education Classes?